 In Israel, where the research is being conducted on Weed, Joe Dolce takes us through the laboratories and the clinical trials.
 He says Israel is at the nucleus for cannabis research.
-He takes us to hospitals where the marijuana is being used for medicinal purposes.
-With many case studies, he tells us how it is making the world of sick and elderly happy.
+He takes us to hospitals where marijuana is being used for medicinal purposes.
+With many case studies, he tells us how it is making the world of the sick and elderly happy.
 He does caution us that we still do not know any long-term impact of consuming weed.
 However, he repeats it a million times in his book that – In the recorded history no one has ever died from consuming Marijuana.
 Not even from its overdose.

-Throughout the book he tries to deduce what led to banning of cannabis in the USA and why did they put it on Schedule I drug list.
-He observes – Western Medicine’s unilateral approach to healing dismisses much of knowledge that other countries have accumulated for centuries.
+Throughout the book he tries to deduce what led to the banning of cannabis in the USA and why did they put it on the Schedule I drug list.
+He observes – Western Medicine’s unilateral approach to healing dismisses much of the knowledge that other countries have accumulated for centuries.
 This dismissal is not because other systems don’t work, but because Western medicine doesn’t yet understand how they work.
 Acupuncture is a prime example.

-He brings out the innate traditional knowledge even by hippies like eating the certain type of mangoes before talking THC quickens the uptake into the brain.
+He brings out the innate traditional knowledge even by hippies like eating certain types of mangoes before talking THC quickens the uptake into the brain.
 He talks about the difference between a researcher and a healer.
 Highlighting the fact that of all modern medicine’s accomplishments – one of the least advanced areas is pain relief.

 Joe Dolce talks about the states of the USA that have decriminalized weed but are yet to make laws to regulate use.
 He takes you to a dispensary and shows you the tight controls that need to be maintained to keep the potency of the plant.
 He emphasizes that you need to understand the dosage of the weed, and that can be done if the public understands the measures just like they do with alcohol.

 A happier part of the book takes you to the world of weed connoisseurs.
 Just like wine tasters, there are weed tasters.
 Dolce warns though – Tasting wine is easier, you can’t spit out the weed.
-He takes you behind the scenes of many social media networks of weed growers, suppliers, and consumers.
+He takes you behind the scenes of many social media networks of weed-growers, suppliers, and consumers.
 It almost sounds like an open secret kind of revolution underway.
 They are out there in the open, but not many people talk about them.
 Green Rush is here it seems.

-I am glad he talks about synthesis as I think next few decades and centuries will belong to synthesis more than analysis.
+I am glad he talks about synthesis as I think the next few decades and centuries will belong to synthesis more than analysis.